Last Updated on November 16, 2023 by Carne Diem

-Making the Best Chicken Kiev
+Making the Best Chicken Kiev with Fresh Herb Butter

 Making the herbed butter

 Melt the butter and add to the bowl with the chopped herbs.
 Add the pepper and minced garlic and stir well to combine.

 Add the mixture to ice cube trays and place in the freezer for at least 2 hours to solidify.

-Making the breading for the Best Chicken Kiev
+Making the breading

 Finely chop the dill and place in a bowl with the panko, flour, and garlic powder.
 Mix well and set aside.

-Preparing the chicken for the Best Chicken Kiev
+Preparing the chicken

 Forming the Chicken Kiev

+Next you will need to form the butter stuffed chicken breasts and bread the chicken.
 Beat the eggs with the buttermilk in a small bowl.
 If you do not have buttermilk, you can substitute regular milk.

 Fold the chicken around the herbed butter.
 We have found it helpful to use a piece of plastic wrap to help form the chicken.
 Depending on the size of the chicken breasts, you may also find it helpful to use a toothpick to hold the chicken together.

-Next, dip the chicken into the egg mixture.
+To bread the Chicken Kiev, dip the chicken into the egg mixture.
 Allow the excess egg to drip off, then coat all sides of the chicken with the seasoned breadcrumb mixture.

 Cooking the Chicken Kiev

+Over medium heat, melt 2 tablespoons of butter in a skillet or heavy bottomed pan, then add 2 tablespoons of oil.
+You want to cook over medium heat, or about 350 degrees.
 When the butter is beginning to foam add the chicken to the pan.
 Cook for 3-4 minutes, then flip the chicken.

-Cook an additional 3-4 minutes then flip the chicken again.
+After an additional 3-4 minutes then flip the chicken again.
 Cook to an internal temp of 165 degrees.
 This will likely take about another 3-4 minutes but it is best to check with an instant read thermometer.